dogsheep/twitter-to-sqlite/README.md

     $ twitter-to-sqlite favorites faves-obama.db --screen_name=BarackObama

+Use the `--stop_after=xxx` argument to retrieve only the most recent number of favorites, e.g. to get the authenticated user's 50 most recent favorites:

+    $ twitter-to-sqlite favorites faves.db --stop_after=50

 ## Retrieving Twitter lists

 The `lists` command retrieves all of the lists belonging to one or more users.